Eventuous/eventuous/README.md

 - [EventStoreDB](https://eventstore.com)-oriented
 - .NET-friendly (decent DI, logging, and diagnostics support)

+## News

+Read Eventuous blog on Medium: https://medium.com/eventuous.
+You will find some of the documentation articles published there as blog posts, it is normal as these articles have value for the community.

 ## Video

 You can watch a bit chaotic introduction to Eventuous on YouTube: